Stability of fibrations over one-dimensional bases: Introduction

-We give an answer to this question for fibrations over one-dimensional bases by defining a notion of (semi)stability in Section \ref{kollar}.
-It is crucial to note that we do not allow base change, motivated by questions in birational geometry.
+We will answer these questions, in a great generality, by defining a notion of Koll\'ar stability of $X/\Delta$ in Section \ref{kollar}.
 Here is a brief overview of our theory: As to be expected, stability depends on several choices.
-Suppose that there exists a proper parameter space $M$ such that the generic fiber of $X/Z$ is a $k(Z)$-valued point of $M$.
-(Here, $k(Z)$ is the function field of a curve $Z$.)
-By properness of $M$, after possibly passing to a birational model, we can assume that $\pi \colon X\to Z$ is a pullback of the universal family over $M$ via a morphism $f_{\pi}\colon Z\to M$.
-Assume that $M$ is endowed with additional structure given by an action of a group scheme $G$, a choice $\cL \in \Pic^G(M)$ of a $G$-linearized line bundle, and a choice of its $G$-invariant section $\fD \in \HH^0(M,\cL)^G$.
+Suppose that there exists a proper parameter space $M$ over $R$ such that the generic fiber of $X/\Delta$ is a $K$-valued point of $M$.
+By properness of $M$, after possibly passing to a birational model, we can assume that $\pi \colon X\to \Delta$ is a pullback of the universal family over $M$ via a morphism $f_{\pi}\colon \Delta \to M$.
+Assume that $M$ is endowed with an additional structure given by an action of a group scheme $G$, a choice $\cL \in \Pic^G(M)$ of a $G$-linearized line bundle, and a choice of its $G$-invariant section $\fD \neq 0 \in \HH^0(M,\cL)^G$.
 Given all of this, we can make the following: